Private wealth

 B(e) PR(epared) – business owners should act now to maximise inheritance tax relief

-It has been nearly eight months since significant inheritance tax (‘IHT’) changes were announced in the 30 October 2024 Budget, and two months since the Government’s consultation on Business Relief (‘BR’), formerly known as Business Property Relief.
+It has been over a year since significant inheritance tax (‘IHT’) changes were announced in the 30 October 2024 Budget, and eight months since the government’s consultation on Business Relief (‘BR’), formerly known as Business Property Relief ended.
 Similar proposals apply to Agricultural Relief, but this article focusses on BR, which is often more valuable and relevant to all farms, given that they are, of course, businesses too.

-Although we still await draft legislation, the government has given a clear indication of what is ahead.
-With limited time before the proposed changes take effect on 6 April 2026, business owners — at any stage of life — have a valuable window to act now to bank the maximum amount of relief using trusts.
+Although the government published draft legislation in July 2025, there were further revisions to the proposed changes in the 26 November 2025 Budget and most recently by way of a press release on 23 December 2025.
+There is now clearer guidance as to what is ahead, however, with limited time before the proposed changes take effect on 6 April 2026, business owners, at any stage of life, have a valuable window to act now to bank the maximum amount of relief using trusts.

 Current rules – until 5 April 2026